A1.1 Overview: Components of an SHSM

 4. Cooperative Education Linked to a Related Course (or Courses), where the related course is Career Studies (GLC2O) or Civics and Citizenship (CHV2O), provided that this course has been approved as a related course to meet the cooperative education requirement for the SHSM program.

-Students who are enrolled in an SHSM program with a university destination should be encouraged to complete their cooperative education credits before Grade 12, so that in Grade 12 they can focus on completing the credits they need for admission to the postsecondary program of their choice.
+Students who are enrolled in an SHSM program with a university or college destination should be encouraged to complete their cooperative education credits before Grade 12, so that in Grade 12 they can focus on completing the credits they need for admission to the postsecondary program of their choice.

 Students who have enrolled in or have completed the Grade 12 French Immersion course (FIF4O or FIF4U) may use this course as the related course for the cooperative education credits for an SHSM in any sector, as long as their placement has a French-language component and is relevant to the sector.